reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 (Don't forget to save your file.)

-When we run this spec we get two failures which we're going to ignore since they're telling us we have work to do!
+When we run this spec we get some failures which we're going to ignore since they're telling us we have work to do!

 ### Running the migration and wiring up Rails